 Dr Pathan qualified in Medicine from the University of London (St Bartholomew’s Hospital Medical School).
 She completed her postgraduate medical training in London, Oxford and Duke Children’s Hospital in North Carolina, USA.

 She then undertook a clinical research fellow position in Paediatric Intensive Care at Imperial College London, where she investigated the pathophysiology of myocardial dysfunction in septic shock.
-She received her specialist training in Paediatric Critical Care in London, obtaining her CCT in Paediatrics and Paediatric Intensive Care in 2006 and beginning a consultant position on the Paediatric Intensive Care at the Royal Brompton and Harefield Hospital, London.
-In 2007 she was awarded a HEFCE Clinical Senior Lecturer position which she undertook from 2007 to 2012 at Imperial College London and the Royal Brompton and Harefield Hospital.
+She received her specialist training in Paediatric Critical Care in London, obtaining her CCT in Paediatrics and Paediatric Intensive Care.
+She undertook a clinical academic within the Paediatric Intensive Care Unit at the Royal Brompton and Harefield Hospital, London alongside a HEFCE Clinical Senior Lecturer position at Imperial College London.

 Critical illness involves complex, dynamic changes in host physiology.
 Intensive care supports organ function through the period of acute disease.
 Increasingly though, critical care clinicians are realising that recovery and rehabilitation could be optimised using a personalised approach, possibly modulating the host reponse to critical illness and restore normal homeostasis.